Baciu-R/Github-Copilot-Guide/README.md

 ## III.
 Further into LLMs

-**For a peek into LLM capabilities, this whole document was created mostly using the following prompt:**
+**For a peek into LLM capabilities, this whole document was created mostly building on top of the following prompt:**

 <i>